Big Jack, Cowboy Aviator

 About the Book

-Cindy Weigand beautifully weaves facts and fiction in the novel Big Jack Cowboy Aviator.
-Using a number of primary sources, Weigand returns readers to the Golden Age of Aviation and allows them to take flight with “Big Jack” Ashcraft.
+Cindy Weigand beautifully weaves facts and fiction in Big Jack, Cowboy Aviator.
+Using newspaper accounts, letters, and other primary sources, Weigand returns readers to the Golden Age of Aviation and allows them to take flight with “Big Jack” Ashcraft.
 With the turn of each page, Weigand explores the triumphs and tragedies of Ashcraft’s life and documents the extreme hazards associated with early aviation.
+While the book offers readers a thrilling adventure, the included “Author’s Notes” ensures that it is educational too.

 Author, North Carolina Aviatrix VIOLA GENTRY: The Flying Cashier